onalius/tanzolang-core/clients/python/README.md

 # Tanzo Schema Python SDK

-This package provides Pydantic models and validation utilities for working with TanzoLang schema in Python applications.
+A Python SDK for working with TanzoLang schemas, providing validation, simulation, and exporting capabilities for Tomodaichi Tanzo ecosystem profiles.

 ## Installation